-The Limestone College OWL(online writing lab) is the virtual extension of the Writing Center on the main campus.
-The LC OWL offers live peer tutorial sessions to all Extended Campus students.
+The Limestone University OWL(online writing lab) is the virtual extension of the Writing Center on the main campus.
+The LU OWL offers live peer tutorial sessions to all students.
 On campus students may visit the Writing Lab in person.

 "But if I change a few words that's paraphrasing - right?"

 It is extremely important to note that changing a few words from an original source does NOT qualify as paraphrasing.
 A paraphrase must make significant changes in the style and voice of the original while retaining the essential ideas.
 If you change the ideas, then you are not paraphrasing -- you are misrepresenting the ideas of the original, which could lead to serious trouble.

 Paraphrasing can be a difficult task.
 It is more than substituting a few words or terms.
 Plagiarism.org has a good resource for understanding paraphrasing and avoiding plagiarism.

 This information has been freely provided by plagiarism.org and can be reproduced without the need to obtain any further permission as long as the URL of the original article/information is cited.